Hospital Acquired Infection Claims

 Hospitals are not always liable for the infections that you may have acquired as an in-patient.
 To prove liability, it must be demonstrated that the hospital that you stayed in breached their duty of care to you and did not take adequate action in order to prevent you acquiring an infection.
 The hospital is further obliged to treat you and prevent further spread or additional infections from being contracted during your stay.
 If the hospital fails in this obligation, they are likely to be found liable for your suffering and you will be eligible to make a claim for clinical negligence compensation.

-Our solicitors are highly experienced in successfully building and presenting cases for hospital infections such as MRSA and C.Diff.
-We would be happy to discuss your specific circumstances during a free consultation, where an experienced solicitor can determine if you have a valid claim, how successful your case is likely to be, and how much compensation you can realistically expect to receive.
+Solicitors are highly experienced in successfully building and presenting cases for hospital infections such as MRSA and C.Diff.
+Your solicitor will be happy to discuss your specific circumstances during a free consultation.
+As well as determining if you have a valid claim, your solicitor will also be able to advise on how successful your case is likely to be, and how much compensation you can realistically expect to receive.

 How much compensation will I be awarded?